sbj42/maze-generator-prim/README.md

 This is a plugin for the `sbj42/maze-generator` package.

-Prims' tends to generate lots of dead-ends.
+Prim's algorithm tends to generate lots of dead-ends.

 This algorithm works by digging multiple random passages at a time, randomly deciding which passage to work on at each step.